bitbitlemon/LA-ablation-experiment/README.md

 ### Running Experiments

-Each folder (`CIFAR-10 dataset` and `MNIST dataset`) contains scripts for training different architectures using various optimizers.
+Each folder (`CIFAR-10` and `MNIST`) contains scripts for training different architectures using various optimizers.
 You can run the training for each model by executing the corresponding Python script.
 For example:

 ```bash
 python CIFAR-10 dataset/cnn_adam.py